james-alvey-42/DistNuAndPtolemy/README.md

 Repository for calculating cosmological obsevables and performing MCMC analysis for neutrinos with a distribution function different to a thermal Fermi-Dirac one.
 Also contains code to compute event rates and sensitivity at a PTOLEMY-like experiment for neutrions with a given distribution function and mass.

+*Note:* The plotting directory will become available once the companion paper discussing the PTOLEMY phenomenology has been released on Wednesday 1st December

 ## File Structure

 **/analysis/**